isomerpages/moe-peitongpri/_welcome-to-pei-tong/Welcoming Our P1 Students.md

 # 👋 Welcoming our P1 students

-Here in Pei Tong, our staff and Parent Support Group (PSG) members work hand-in-hand to welcome our Primary 1 students and ensure a smooth transition for them.
+Our Pei Tong staff and Parent Support Group (PSG) members work hand-in-hand to welcome our Primary 1 students and ensure a smooth transition for them.
 Here are some moments captured on our first day of school these two years.

 ## The arrival of our P1 students and Parents